smaranjitghose/awesome-portfolio-websites/docs/index.md

-# Welcome to Awesome Developer Portfolio
+# Welcome to Awesome Portfolio Website

 An **open source project for creating end-end templates for portfolio websites** for everyone to use.
 We are a clan of geeks who wants to provide you with that _dope website that flaunts your hardwork and projects_ over the years to your mates and employers!
 With a deep desire to have that **satiating UI**, those **engaging animations**,the **great SEO** and the **optimized code**, we do it all.
 Hop in and give your contributions if you wish to be a part of this initiative.